 Effective engine displacement

-<1.9L 1.9L up to 2.4L 2.4L up to 2.9L >2.9L
+<1.9L 1.9L up to 2.4L 2.4L up to 32.9L >2.9L

 FWD 11.25 11.50 12.00 12.25

 RWD 12.00 12.25 12.75 13.00

 AWD 12.25 12.50 13.00 13.25

-- 6.4.2.[7.5.2.]
-If the declared HP number is 95% of the factory rating or less for that engine, an additional 5% weight penalty will apply, unless excluded in VSS. - 6.5.[7.6.]
-The above ratios and calculations may be changed at any time by the series administrators to keep the competition fair between cars. - 6.6.[7.7.]
+- 7.5.2.
+If the declared HP number is 95% of the factory rating or less for that engine, an additional 5% weight penalty will apply, unless excluded in VSS. - 7.6.
+The above ratios and calculations may be changed at any time by the series administrators to keep the competition fair between cars.

+- 7.7.
 Vehicles may be impounded by the series for further dyno measurements at any time during the season.
-Any vehicle found to be over their maximum stated horsepower at any time will be considered illegal.
+Any vehicle found to be over their maximum stated horsepower at any time will be considered illegal. - 7.8.

-- 6.7.[7.8.]
 Rewarding of Equalizing Weight Assigned to Reduce Driver Sensitivity (REWARDS) is a system used to provide tighter competition.
 Weight will be assigned to all participants who take the green flag for the main race.
 The change will be effective for the next USTCC round during the current season and apply to all sessions.
-It is the driver's responsibility to know their car's new minimum weight at each round of the series. - 6.8.[7.9.]
+It is the driver's responsibility to know their car's new minimum weight at each round of the series. - 7.9.
 Total minimum weights will be calculated by adding the figures below to the base weight figure calculated from the HP number declared by the entrant/driver.
-There shall be no REWARDS weight assigned to the GT class. - 6.9.[7.10.]
+There shall be no REWARDS weight assigned to the GT class. - 7.10.
 After a second win in a season (in the same class), the driver shall earn 100 pounds of REWARDS.
 Each additional win (in the same class) will result in an additional 100 pounds of REWARDS until the 10% maximum has been reached.
-Once earned, the weight stays with the driver for the season.
-No REWARDS weight will be assigned in races where there are 3 or less cars that start the race. - 6.10.[7.11.]
+Once earned, the weight stays with the driver for the season. - 7.11.
 The REWARDS weight will not be allowed to be compensated with more horsepower over the base weight.
 For example, if a car was given a 100 pound REWARDS weight addition, the entrant may not add the weight and add more horsepower.